 While I definitely crave warm, comforting foods in the winter months, Ceviche is something I rarely pass up when it’s on the menu (assuming I trust the restaurant).
 It seems like such a summery dish, but the abundance of citrus in it makes it perfect to prepare in the winter, when citrus is at its very best.

-1 small cooked sweet potato, diced (see below)
+- 1 small cooked sweet potato, diced (see notes)

 - In a blender, combine the lime juice, orange juice, chopped red onion, chopped jalapeño, cilantro, garlic, and salt.
 Blend until smooth.

 - Using a very sharp knife, cut the fish into bite-sized pieces.
 Place in a glass bowl along with the sliced red onion and jalapeño.
 Pour the marinade over and stir to coat.
 Make sure the marinade covers the fish, adding more lime juice if necessary.
 Cover tightly with plastic wrap and place in the fridge.
 Allow it to "cook" for at least 4 hours, and up to 18.